ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

    preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   The YANG modules specified in this document import and augment the ietf-network and ietf-network-topology models defined in {{!RFC8345}}.
+   The YANG module specified in this document imports and augments the ietf-network and ietf-network-topology models defined in {{!RFC8345}}.
-   The security considerations from {{!RFC8345}} are applicable to the modules in this document.
+   The security considerations from {{!RFC8345}} are applicable to the module in this document.

-   There are a several data nodes defined in these YANG modules that are writable/creatable/deletable (i.e., config true, which is the default).
+   There are a several data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config)